kagan94/CRM-Dentistry-online/README.md

 # CRM-Dentistry-online-
-A project was implemented on Yii 1x.
+This project was implemented in Yii 1x.